Leica Lens Buying Guide

 Why did I get into Leica Lenses?

-I got into Leica lenses because I bought one of the Sony A7 cameras.
-The Sony A7 series of cameras offer a full-frame sensor which can be coupled with lenses from most any manufacturer.
+I got into Leica lenses because I bought one of the Sony a7 cameras.
+The Sony a7 series of cameras offer a full-frame sensor which can be coupled with lenses from most any manufacturer.
 Leica has a long tradition of quality — EXTREME quality.
 Leica lenses come in many flavors, and many of them are nice and small to fit with your new (or potential new?) mirrorless lifestyle.
-To read more about this particular camera, see my Sony A7r Review!
+To read more about the latest version of this particular camera, see my Sony a7R III Review.
+One of the great features of that camera is the in body image stabilization which really enhances the whole experience.

 The purpose of this Leica Lens Buying Guide